thaoduyentran/thaoduyentran.github.io/index.md

 #### [Return on investment in higher education analysis](https://github.com/thaoduyentran/ROIeducation/)
 Education is usually considered a long-term and low-risk investment for most people.
 However, without proper research and analysis, the ROI in higher education could disappoint students with unrealistic expectations.
 I conduct this analysis to provide some useful insights about the short- and long-term financial implications of undergraduate and graduate major decision.<br>

+Comparison in Starting vs. Mid Career Median Salaries.
+<img src="images/ed1.png?raw=true"/>
 The data collected from a year-long survey of 1.2 million people with only a bachelor's degree by PayScale Inc., made available here by the Wall Street Journal for their article Ivy League's Big Edge: Starting Pay.
 I compared the recommendations from three different methods for determining the optimal number of clusters, apply a k-means clustering analysis, and visualize the results.

-Comparison in Starting vs. Mid Career Median Salaries.
-<img src="images/ed1.png?raw=true"/>

-Liberal Arts
+A deeper dive analysis into the clusters

 <img src="images/ed2.png?raw=true"/>
-The goldilocks

 <img src="images/ed3.png?raw=true"/>
-The over achiever

 <img src="images/ed4.png?raw=true"/>
 Detailed statistics.
 You can identify the majors with the highest career percent growth.
 <img src="images/ed5.png?raw=true"/>